Bridget Forrester: Reception

 For her portrayal of Bridget, Finnigan won the Outstanding Younger Actress in a Drama Series trophy at the Daytime Emmy Awards in three consecutive years: 2002, 2003 and 2004.
 Finnigan along with Jennifer Landon is the most awarded actress in this category, and in 2003 The Bold and the Beautiful made Daytime Emmy history when both Susan Flannery won the award for Outstanding Lead Actress in a Drama Series and Finnigan won for Outstanding Younger Actress for the second year running.
+In 2024, Jones was shortlisted for the Daytime Emmy Award for Outstanding Guest Performer in a Drama Series for her role as Bridget.

 Ian Spelling from the Reading Eagle newspaper observed: "Like any good soap character, Bridget has experienced her share of ups and downs, calamities and moments of bliss."
 Tommy Garrett of Canyon News wrote that Jones "soon won over fans and critics alike" after taking over the role, which he described as one of the "most fascinating" characters on daytime television.
 In reference to Bridget's affair with Owen, Michael Logan of TV Guide called her "the scandal queen who split town last year after giving birth to her father-in-law's baby".
 A writer from the Jamaica Gleaner said that Bridget's vulnerability is often "heightened by the fact that it's the people who are supposed to love her best who hurt her most", including her mother, as "Ideally, moms and daughters like to share things: clothes, secrets, recipes.
 But with Brooke and Bridget, it's been Bridget's spouses."

 When Bridget and Owen shared a kiss in January 2009, Jamey Giddens of Daytime Confidential called them a "smoking hot couple-in-training" and wrote, "Finally, a sexy, young adult couple who isn’t related".
 When Jones confirmed a Bridget and Owen pairing, Giddens said it was "a reason to keep B&B on my DVR."
 After Bridget's reunion with Nick in May 2009, Daily News writer Carolyn Hinsey said, "One could make the argument that Bridget could use a little self-respect, too, for hooking up with Nick ... again."
 In December 2011, Sara Bibel of Xfinity criticized the soap for portraying Owen falling in love with Bridget "off-camera" instead of giving them screen-time.

+In 2022, Charlie Mason from Soaps She Knows placed Bridget 18th on his ranked list of The Bold and the Beautiful’s Best of the Best Characters Ever, commenting "Is Jennifer Finnigan's (and then Ashley Jones') character a doctor dedicated to healing?
+A fashion designer happy to hide behind the alias Madame X?
+We're still not sure and, therefore, fascinated!"